milieucities/milieu-opinion-extraction-engine/README.md

 Description
 ===========

-This repo serves as a template for Milieu's reports.
+This repo serves as a parsing program for Milieu's reports.
 There are three goals in mind:

 - for any new client we can simply plug their .csv file into watson
 - the watson-parser can take any question (column) and retrieve the keywords